GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

       packages:
         gcc9: # Abstract name to refer to this package
           spack_spec: gcc@9.3.0 target=x86_64 # Spack spec for this package
+          compiler_spec: gcc@9.3.0 # Spack compiler spec for this package
         impi2018:
           spack_spec: intel-mpi@2018.4.274 target=x86_64
           compiler: gcc9 # Other package name to use as compiler for this package